ondat/documentation/docs/install/quick-start-guide.md

 # Quick Start Guide - Non-Production

 This guide will provide step by step instructions on how to install Ondat onto your cluster, with our helm chart, for a non-production environment.

 > ⚠️ This guide is for a non-production installation.
 Please follow our [other installation guides](https://docs.ondat.io/docs/install/) for a production-ready installation of Ondat

 ## Prerequisites

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 * [helm](https://helm.sh/docs/intro/install/)

 This guide assumes you already have a Kubernetes cluster, with **at least** 3 worker nodes.

 ### This guide has been tested on the following Kubernetes distributions

- - Vanilla Kubernetes
+* Vanilla Kubernetes
- - Rancher
+* Rancher

 ## Step 1 - Install Ondat Helm Charts

-Add the Ondat chart repo to Helm:
+Add the Ondat chart repository to Helm:

 ```bash
 helm repo add ondat https://ondat.github.io/charts